anayrat/blog/pro/content/post/engagements.en.md

 # categories:
 #   - Audit
 ---

+## Independence

+As an independent freelancer not attached to any company, I don't have any "in-house solutions" to sell you.
+I have only two affections: Postgres and Opensource.

 ## No bullshit

 No buzzword.
 I'll recommend proven solutions.
 If not, I'll warn you about the possible risks (reliability, lack of maturity...).